Study Abroad FAQ, All Your Questions Answered

 + Payment Deadlines

 - A non-refundable $75 application fee is required to process your application and is not considered part of the program tuition.
 You should pay this immediately after submitting your application.
 You can pay the fee via credit card by calling us at 1.800.TEENAGE ext.
-1, or by mailing a check to:
+1

 - Please Note: If a student applies for multiple scholarships, only one $75 application fee is required.
 Some scholarships have a reduced or waived application fee, so please see the scholarships page for more detail.